memoio/meeda-docs/README.md

 Welcome to the official documentation repository for Meeda.

 Meeda is developed and maintained by [MemoLabs](https://memolabs.org/).
-Meeda provides data availability solutions for Ethereum Layer 2.
+Meeda provides a data availability solution for Ethereum Layer 2.

 ## Features